handpoint/cordova-plugin-handpoint/README.md

 # Cordova Handpoint SDK Plugin
-Cross-platform Handpoint SDK for Cordova.
+Cross-platform [Handpoint](https://www.handpoint.com) SDK for Cordova.
+This plugin is intended to enable the access to Handpoint Card Readers from any cross-platform application built over Cordova.

 You might want to take a look at the [Ionic 2 starter application](https://github.com/handpoint/handpoint-ionic-app) to see a fully functional app using the plugin.

 ## Installation
 You can install handpoint plugin with Cordova CLI, from npm: